lipki/dctranslations/doc/README.txt

 === To do ===

-  * Allow deleting a translation in a more natural way.
+  * [DEL: Allow deleting a translation in a more natural way. :DEL]
+  * [DEL: Allow several translations in one edition cycle. :DEL]
   * translatedwidget: make the Text plugin care for several languages.

 References